Athens' Golden Age and the Delian League

 In 472 BC, a non-member Greek city-state called Carystus was forced, against its will, to join the League and pay an annual fee to do so.

-Cimon's fleet attacked an approaching Phoenician allied fleet by surprise, annihilating the ships and crews.
+Cimon's fleet attacked an approaching Phoenician allied fleet by surprise, which totally annihilated the ships and crews.

 The League's success at the Battle of Eurymedon seemed to have achieved all of the alliance's initial aims: to eliminate the Persian threat to Greeks in the Aegean and in western Asia Minor.